Pennsylvania Sports Betting

 Colorado is seeing rapid expansion with innovative Nevada sportsbooks Circa and Westgate entering their markets.
-We won't see that in Pennsylvania — only the richest operators who can afford to lose money for a while will enter right now, or books tied to existing casinos.
+We won't see that in Pennsylvania — only the wealthiest operators who can afford to lose money for a while will join right now, or books tied to existing casinos.

-Despite heavy casino influence in the state, Pennsylvania did the right thing and chose to allow for online sign-ups and deposits.
+Despite heavy casino influence in the state, Pennsylvania did the right thing and allowed for online sign-ups and deposits.
 That gives sports bettors more betting options since they can sign up for a handful of different sportsbooks with ease.